appsemble/appsemble/docs/reference/action.md

 This action opens a pop-up dialog that can be used to seamlessly transition to a new set of blocks temporarily.

-Dialogs can be closed by calling the `dialog.ok` and `dialog.error`.
+Dialogs can be closed by calling the [`dialog.ok`] and [`dialog.error`].
 Users can still manually close dialogs, which should be supported by the app.

 | Parameter  | Required | Description                                                                              |
 | ---------- | -------- | ---------------------------------------------------------------------------------------- |
 | blocks     | true     | The list of blocks to render.                                                            |
 | fullscreen |          | Whether the dialog should be displayed fullscreen as if it's a new page, or as a pop-up. |

+## `dialog.ok`

+Close the dialog that is described above, signaling the `dialog` action succeeded.

+## `dialog.error`

+Close the dialog that is described above, signaling the `dialog` action has failed.